-The first moments are so exhilarating.
+The first moments of love are so exhilarating.

 I don’t believe in the Happily Ever After Love that movies portray.
 I’m a fan of the heart-breaking, breath taking, Love.
 It’s an odd concept falling in love, giving yourself to someone so blindly.
 But the emotional roller coaster is worth it.